 Excerpted with permission from Growth Has No Boundaries by Dr. Henry Cloud and Dr. John Townsend, copyright Dr. Henry Cloud and John Townsend.

 * * *

 Are you grieving the losses of this season?
 Maybe it’s a plan you had that now is shut down along with everything else.
 Or a job, a wedding, a hope.
 You’re in suffering.
 But, all is not lost.
 We will get through this.
 Rejoicing will come and we will have grown in Christ through it.
 Hang in, friends!
-Come share your thoughts on growth and suffering on our blog.
+Come share your thoughts on growth and suffering.
 We want to hear from you! ~ Devotionals Daily